vae371/SpringMVC/README.md

 # SpringMVC
-This is a web application built using Spring MVC, Hibernate and AJAX
+This is a web application built using Spring MVC, Hibernate, JSP and AJAX

 User can sign up by email verification, change password, search and view movie details, upload avatar and share comments